microsoft/FluidFramework/packages/dds/tree/docs/Shared Tree Philosophy.md

 # Shared Tree Design Philosophy

-The goal of the shared tree project is empower developers to create and maintain better collaborative experiences.
+The goal of the SharedTree project is empower developers to create and maintain better collaborative experiences.

 To best achieve this goal we plan to deliver a set of libraries that enable developers to: